 In most instances we replace a boiler when it completely fails or when we are told repair is uneconomical or unpredictable, i.e. a replacement part or parts may not resolve the problem.
 These situations present one option; to replace.
 However it is not always so straight forward.
 Many of us have an old boiler that is still working well, so when should you continue to repair or replace?
+We guide you on repair or replacement in this insider guide.
 Need someone out to you?
 Find a local heating engineer via our network.

 Boiler Repair or Boiler Replacement?

 Overview of determining factors:

 Very old boilers have very few parts to go wrong and in some ways this makes them reliable and often easy to repair.
 However they are likely to be around 60% efficient, by which we mean 40% of the heat produced goes straight out of the flue.
 A decision to replace may not be based on reliability, rather on efficiency.

 Some boilers, even those manufactured in the last 10 years, have proved themselves to be enormously unreliable through poor design.
 In fact many boiler cover policies exclude them explicitly.
 Most take the decision to cut their losses and replace rather than continue with expensive and unreliable repairs.

 Many of us have at one time received advice to replace, often from our boiler cover providers, on the basis that many parts are ‘unavailable’ or ‘obsolete.’
 This advice may be imparted by an engineers during a call out to your boiler or in writing from your boiler cover provider.